Tokazama/SwapStreams.jl/README.md

 [![stable-docs](https://img.shields.io/badge/docs-stable-blue.svg)](https://Tokazama.github.io/SwapStreams.jl/stable)
 [![dev-docs](https://img.shields.io/badge/docs-dev-blue.svg)](https://Tokazama.github.io/SwapStreams.jl/dev)

+From the documentation of `read(io::IO, T)` in the Base Julia library...

+> Note that Julia does not convert the endianness for you.
+Use `ntoh` or `ltoh for this purpose.

+...but `SwapStreams` does!

 `SwapStreams` exports a simple type (`SwapStream`) that wraps any I/O stream.
 Once constructed, a `SwapStream` will byte swap any read/write operation if appropriate.